codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 If you are evaluating Codefresh and want to connect your cluster as fast as possible with no issues follow these steps:

 >Note that this method is only suggested for non-production clusters, and quick demos.
+See the next section for the proper way to use Codefresh in production environments.

 First make sure that you are giving commands to the appropriate cluster if you have more than one: